 Hello there, my name is Adam Tolman, and I am the Director of Product Design here at Lendio.
-That fancy title basically means I am the principal designer for all of our web and mobile applications—from doing research and validation on to interface and interaction design.
+That fancy title basically means I am the principal designer for all of our web and mobile applications—from doing research and validation to interface and interaction design.
 As I see it, my primary responsibility is to empathize with the small businesses that use our services and be the chief evangelist for creating products that contribute to an excellent customer experience.

 From the apps you use on your smartphone (and the smartphone itself), to the tools and utensils you use in your home (and your home itself).
 From the cars we drive to the food we buy.
 From the clothes we wear to the computers we use.
 All of those things were designed.
 They were created for you by their creators with the hope that they would provide some kind of value to your life.
 Often times these hopes live unfulfilled.

-The Merriam Webster dictionary defines design as “to plan and make something for a specific use or purpose”.
-There are two keywords in there that I believe really ring true: plan and purpose.
+The Merriam-Webster dictionary defines design as “to plan and make something for a specific use or purpose.”
+There are 2 keywords in there that I believe really ring true: plan and purpose.
 So design is taking time applying disciplined thought with the intention of accomplishing a goal; to create something that has meaning and exists for a specific reason.

 It doesn’t matter whether you provide a service or make a product—good design matters, and it could really change how your business interacts with customers.
-It’s becoming clear that those businesses who do not apply this kind of thinking will soon be left behind.
+It’s becoming clear that those businesses that do not apply this kind of thinking will soon be left behind.

-By applying just a small amount of design thinking to your business you’ll be amazed at what kind of new and relevant information you’ll uncover—information that will effect your bottom line.
+By applying just a small amount of design thinking to your business you’ll be amazed at what kind of new and relevant information you’ll uncover—information that will affect your bottom line.
 Continue to spot good (and bad) design in the real world, value your customer’s experience above all else, and discover and validate ideas quickly.
 I’m convinced that over a short amount of time you’ll see positive effects on you and your business.